znsio/teswiz/docs/BrowserStackLocal_README.md

     ```PLATFORM=android RUN_IN_CI=true  ./gradlew run```

-#### Running from pipeline (this is specifically for Azure),But similar changes can be done for any other CI tool as well.
+#### Running from the pipeline (this is specifically for Azure), but similar changes can be done for any other CI tool as well.
   * Set the variable in azure-pipelines.yml
     ![azurePipelineChanges.png](azurePipelineChanges.png)